Category Archives: HMRC

 With that, a fully informed decision can be made.
 FICs can be very useful in specific limited circumstances but beware having one just because it is in fashion or that somebody wants to earn a nice fee selling you one.

-[This note was drafted in December 2016, updated in March 2017 and February 2018]
+[This note was drafted in December 2016, updated in March 2017, February 2018 & July 2025]

 Common tax return errors